michelleamesquita/ansible-first-idea/README.md

 1) Create a file with secret, using `ansible-vault create secret`.
 It will ask for ansible_sudo_pass: mysudopassword
 2) Create a file vault.txt to remember the password that you gonna use to decrypt this secret file 3)RUN:
-`ansible-playbook playbook.yml -u someuser -i hosts --sudo --vault-password-file=vault.txt`
+`ansible-playbook playbook-docker.yml -i inventory.txt --vault-password-file=vault.txt`

 To use this idea:
 Remember to create 2 VMs